aysuaticioglu/FordOtosan_Internship/README.md

 <h3>What is segmentation task in NN?
 Is it supervised or unsupervised?</h3>
-The segmentation task involves identifying and delineating different objects or regions within data,typically images.It usally requires labeled data, making it a supervised task.
+The segmentation task involves identifying and delineating different objects or regions within data,typically images.It usually requires labeled data, making it a supervised task.

 <h3>What is classification task in NN?
 Is it supervised or unsupervised?</h3>
 The classification task assigns input data to specific categories or classes.It is also a supervised task that requires labeled data with inputs and corresponding target classes.